-So you've found the perfect keywords for a book, how do you know if they're any good?
-Off-page keywords aren't seen by potential customers, so determining whether they're good or not, isn't as subjective as public metadata about a book.
+So you've found the perfect keywords for a book, how do you know if they're effective?
+Off-page keywords aren't visible to potential customers, so assessing whether they'll work or not takes a completely different approach to assessing visible metadata (title, description, etc.) about a book.
 The purpose of a keyword is to help a search engine return a book to a customer in a set of search results, in response to a search query.
 If a keyword doesn't achieve this one task, then it is of no value to you.
 It doesn't matter how beautifully descriptive or categorically accurate a keyword is, if it doesn't help your book show up in search, then it is worthless.
 Public data, such as categories or subtitles are dual purpose - they can improve your book's search presence and also help to convince a searcher to buy your book.

 With an understanding of an off-page keyword's purpose - how do measure it's effectiveness on Amazon search?
 Amazon doesn’t share much data in the way of search metrics and even the data in Amazon's Retail Analytics (ARA) is pretty limited.
 But it’s still possible to measure whether a book has poor or good search visibility by analyzing public data.
 The most rudimentary method is to type every keyword into search, and see if the book appears, or ranks, in the search results.
 If it doesn’t show up in the results, then it has no visibility for that search query and it's effectiveness is nil.
 It’s pretty simple.

 If a book does show up for the keyword, where does it rank?
 By rank, we mean the position it holds in the search results.
 Is it number one?
 Number 5?
 Does it show up on the first page, second page?
 Search rank can have a huge impact on conversion.
 Customers are significantly more likely to click on the first few results of a search query, than further down the page.
 Techniques such as Discount Cumulative Gain to measure search quality are predicated on this assumption.